Hun-baek/flir/README.md

 * Python 3.9.16

+To get started, first clone this repositary.

+Navigate to the repositary folder.

-To get started, create and activate the environment with
+Create and activate the environment with
 ```console
 $ conda env create -f "environment.yml"
 $ conda activate flir